PHI-Toolkit/vagrant-centos7-jupyterhub/README.md

 "docker-compose up" brings up the JupyterHub server.

+### JupyterHub Authentication

+Dummy Authentication is used (see jupyterhub_config.py settings).

+### Post-launch action items
-To install the rest of the Python 2/3 modules and R, launch a terminal from Jupyter Notebook, and on the command prompt, type:
+After launching JupyterHub you can install the rest of the Python 2/3 modules and R. Launch a terminal from Jupyter Notebook, and on the command prompt, type:

 > $ cd modules